Mammoth Hot Springs Accessibility

 Albright Visitor Center

-Wheelchair-accessible restrooms are left of the service station, in the Terrace Grill and Mammoth Hotel lobby, and on the third floor of the Albright Visitor Center.
+Wheelchair-accessible restrooms are south of the service station in the Terrace Grill, Mammoth Hotel lobby, and in the basement of the Albright Visitor Center (accessible by elevator).

 Designated Accessible Parking

 Yellowstone Heritage & Research Center

 Located in Gardiner, MT, this wheelchair-accessible building houses the park’s research library and has exhibits about the park’s history.
 Learn more about the Heritage and Research Center.

 Learning About the Area

 Available for a nominal fee at the Albright Visitor Center and near the boardwalks.
 The Mammoth area guide describes the hydrothermal features of Mammoth Hot Springs.
 The Fort Yellowstone guide describes the historic area; see below.